thsurgeonofdeath/Quasimoto_albums_laravel/README.md

 ## About Project
-Goal is to create a plateform where you can add information about an existing album and other users can consult it project not done yet, few screens of what's done so far:
+Goal is to create a plateform where you can add information about an existing album and other users can consult it using laravel, mySQL and tailwind as a css framework project not done yet, few screens of what's done so far:

 Home page: